East Linton railway station

-East Linton railway station served the village of East Linton in Scotland between 1846 and 1964.
-It was on the main line of the North British Railway.
+East Linton railway station is a railway station serving the village of East Linton, Scotland.
+The original station opened in 1846 and closed in 1964.
+A new station, on a different site, opened on 13 December 2023.
+It is on the East Coast Main Line, 6 mi west of Dunbar.

 History

 The main line of the North British Railway, between Edinburgh (North Bridge) and Berwick-upon-Tweed, was authorised either on 4 July 1844 or on 19 July 1844, and opened to the public on 22 June 1846.
 One of the original stations was Linton, which was flanked by Drem towards Edinburgh and Dunbar towards Berwick.
 The initial service was of five trains each way on weekdays, and two on Sundays.

 The main line ran roughly east–west through Linton.
 East Fortune station, between Drem and Linton, opened 1848.
 Linton station was renamed East Linton in December 1864.

 Facilities

 In 1904 the station was able to handle all classes of traffic (goods, passengers, parcels, wheeled vehicles, livestock, etc.) and there was a goods crane capable of lifting 3 LT.

 Maps of the period show that East Linton station had platforms on both sides of the double-track main line which were linked by a footbridge; the station building was on the southern (westbound) platform; the goods yard with its crane was on the south side of the main line on the western side of the station.
 The maps also show long sidings each side of the line to the west of the station, a goods shed and weighing machine in the goods yard, a signal box opposite the goods shed and several signals.